H5N1 bird flu

 Testing and monitoring for presence of H5 influenza

+The Department is monitoring wastewater testing results from the national WastewaterSCAN program.
 To view data on wastewater testing for the H5 influenza subtype in the four Santa Clara County sewersheds, refer to the WastewaterSCAN Dashboard.
 For data on the level of all influenza virus detected in wastewater in Santa Clara County, refer to the Respiratory virus data dashboard.
 These dashboards indicate the level of influenza virus particles present in wastewater, but do not indicate how the virus was introduced into the wastewater.

 What can you do?

 - Do not prepare or eat unpasteurized (raw) milk or raw cheese.
-Raw milk and cheese have not gone through a process called pasteurization that kills disease-causing germs.
-For more information about how raw milk can make you sick, visit the CDC’s Raw Milk webpage.
+Pasteurization kills harmful germs by heating milk to a specific temperature.
+Raw milk and cheese have not gone through this germ-killing pasteurization process.

 - Cook beef and poultry products, including eggs, to the right temperature.
 For more information on minimal internal temperatures, refer to the CDC’s instructions on preparing and consuming food.